megandieudonne/CCG/README.md

 <h2>Credit</h2>
 Facilitated by Megan Dieudonné | Contact: <a href="mailto:megan.dieudonne@gmail.com">Email</a>
-<h4>Megan Dieudonné is a designer based in Aotearoa New Zealand.
-She studied at the College of Creative Arts in Pōneke Wellington, visited the Systemdesign class at Academy of Fine Arts HGB Leipzig, then joined the <a href="http://www.digitale-grafik.com/">Digital Graphics</a> class at the <a href="https://www.hfbk-hamburg.de/en/">University of Fine Arts Hamburg HFBK</a>, where she recently completed a Master of Fine Arts.</h4>
+<h4>Megan Dieudonné is a designer from Aotearoa New Zealand.
+She recently completed a Master of Fine Arts from the <a href="https://www.hfbk-hamburg.de/en/">University of Fine Arts Hamburg HFBK</a></h4>